canjs/can-stache-element-ssr/README.md

 3. The above issue makes using `can-zone-jsdom` problematic as well since the same class must be reused, but each page is rendered using a different `JSDOM` instance.

+4. `steal-tools` doesn't support Node v18, the highest version of Node we can use is Node v14.
+This is the minimum version to use the latest version of `JSDOM`.

 ### Technical Decisions

 1. `can-zone-jsdom` isn't currently being used for two reasons: